MB3hel/AUVControlBoard/docs/docs/devs/math.md

 There are two variants of OHOLD mode

 - Variant 1 (OHOLD1): Speed for yaw (`h`) is used instead of PID control
-- Variant 2 (OHOLD2): PID is used for yaw (yaw speed / `h` is ignored)
+- Variant 2 (OHOLD2): PID is used for yaw (yaw speed `h` is ignored)

-Variant 2 is actually then simpler variant.
-Variant 2 adds some additional complexity for orientation control.
+Variant 2 is mathematically then simpler variant.
+Variant 1 adds some additional complexity for orientation control.

 #### Translation DoFs

-The user provided `x` and `y` along with the `z` from the depth PID are handled the same way by SASSIST mode as they are in GLOBAL mode to obtain the final LOCAL mode translation vector $l$.
+The user provided `x`, `y`, and `z` translation speeds are handled the same way by OHOLD mode as they are in GLOBAL mode to obtain the final LOCAL mode translation vector $l$.